Friday, September 8, 2023

 2. Response Validation: You confirm the responses received from the API endpoints.
 You check for expected status codes, headers, and response data structures.

 3. Data Manipulation: You might need to manipulate and process data returned by the API.
-For example, you are extracting values for further use or transforming data for testing.
+For example, you will extract values for further use or transform data to validate assertions.

 Modularization: Organize your API requests and response validation code into reusable functions or modules.
 This makes it easier to maintain and update your tests.